Our consultants

 Consultant Clinical Oncologist

-Dr Erridge is a Consultant Clinical Oncologist and Honorary Clinical Senior Lecturer in Edinburgh Cancer Centre with a special interest in adult neuro-oncology and stereotactic radiotherapy.
+Professor Sara Erridge is a Consultant Clinical Oncologist and Honorary Clinical Professor in Edinburgh Cancer Centre with a special interest in adult neuro-oncology and stereotactic radiotherapy.

-Outside work Dr Erridge aspires to maintain a work-life balance by exploring the world, yoga, and hill walking.
+Outside work Professor Erridge aspires to maintain a work-life balance by exploring the world, yoga, and hill walking.

 Professor Peter Hall